atprism/noat/README.md

 ## Publish

 State is kept in the markdown files' frontmatter.
+Any file with a field `AT_URL` is considered to have been published already.

 * Requires a clean git state (no uncommited changes)
 * Posts with an `AT_URL` frontmatter field are treated as already published.